 - 6.2.5 Where a Division is unavailable or deleted, or where a competitor fails to declare a specific Division prior to the commencement of a match, the competitor will be placed in the Division which, in the opinion of the Range Master, most closely identifies with the competitor's equipment.
-If, in the opinion of the Range Master, no suitable Division is available, the competitor will shoot the match for no score. - 6.2.5.1 A competitor who fails to satisfy the equipment or other requirements of a declared Division after the Start Signal, will be placed in Semi Auto Open Division, if available, otherwise the competitor's scores will not be entered into match results.
-Competitors already registered in Semi Auto Open Division who fail to comply with the requirements of Semi Auto Open Division after the Start Signal will not have their scores entered into match results. - 6.2.5.2 A competitor who is classified or reclassified as above must be notified as soon as possible.
-The Range Master's decision on these matters is final. - 6.2.5.3 A competitor reclassified to Semi Auto Open Division under Rule 6.2.5.1 will thereafter be subject only to the provisions of Semi Auto Open Division but is required to continue using the same firearm and sights, unless Rule 5.1.7 applies. - 6.2.6 A disqualification incurred by a competitor, at any time during a match, will prevent the competitor from further participation in the match including any subsequent attempts in another Division.
+If, in the opinion of the Range Master, no suitable Division is available, the competitor will shoot the match for no score. - 6.2.5.1 Competitors who fail to comply with the requirements of a declared Division after the Start Signal will not have their scores entered into match results. - 6.2.5.2 A competitor who is classified or reclassified as above must be notified as soon as possible.
+The Range Master's decision on these matters is final. - 6.2.6 A disqualification incurred by a competitor, at any time during a match, will prevent the competitor from further participation in the match including any subsequent attempts in another Division.
 However, this is not retroactive.
 Any previous and complete scores from another Division will be entered into match results for recognition and awards in that Division. - 6.2.7 Recognition of a competitor in a specific Division will not preclude further recognition in a Category or from inclusion as member of a Regional or other team.